 How will the affordable housing be funded?

 There are no new taxes in this measure itself.
 A real estate transfer tax, which is separately on the November 2020 ballot, would provide funding to the General Fund.
-Initially, 50% of this tax’s funds are intended to go to a Social Housing Program Fund, which would finance a range of affordable housing, including municipal housing as authorized by this measure.
-That percentage would increase from 50% to 100% after the need for COVID-related rent relief has resolved (see this resolution).
+A portion of this tax’s funds are intended to go to a Social Housing Program Fund, which would finance a range of affordable housing, including municipal housing as authorized by this measure (see this intent resolution).